Smoke alarm installation project

 - Attach a scanned copy of the front page of your council rates notice.

 - Attach a scanned copy of your carer certificate of approval.

 - Submit the completed questionnaire with the above attachments.

 Make sure to provide your current contact details, as the qualified electrician must be able to contact you to arrange times to conduct a safety check of your home before installing the new smoke alarms.
 If you cannot be contacted, we cannot install the smoke alarms.

 The application and supporting documents need to be submitted before 30 September 2021, please note applications will not be accepted after this date.

 What happens if you are deemed eligible?

-Your application will progress from CSYW to HPW who will coordinate the electricians’ installation of the smoke alarms.
+Your application will progress from CYJMA to DEPW who will coordinate the electricians’ installation of the smoke alarms.
 As installation of the smoke alarms is a statewide initiative being rolled out region by region over a number of months, you will be contacted by an electrician when your area is due for installation work.

 What should you do if your personal details change?

 Once you have submitted your application, if any of your details contained in the questionnaire change, please let us know by emailing firstname.lastname@example.org.
 If your address has changed you will need to re-submit your application ticking the ‘revised application’ box.
 (Note: you would need to re-attach your certificate of approval to be a carer and rates notice.)